Academic Integrity Policy

 A student’s course enrollment may require suspension during an investigation of a student’s violation of the Academic Integrity Policy.
 If the investigation concludes the student has not committed a violation of the Academic Integrity Policy, they will be granted a course extension equal to the time of the suspension and investigation.

-Students who are under investigation for academic dishonesty in one course are subject to have their entire academic record reviewed.
+Students who are under investigation for academic dishonesty in one course are subject to having their entire academic record reviewed.
 If previous incidents of academic dishonesty are determined, whether or not they have been reported, the student is liable to have those assignment grades and course grades reviewed and amended, including the possibility of a failing grade issued for previously submitted assignments or courses.
 Past incidents can be considered when determining sanctions for the incident under review.

 Academic Dishonesty: Multiple Course Violations